Last Updated on 06/05/2023 by Chris Gampat

-If you thought that the Leica 24-70mm f2.8 SL is just a Sigma lens, then you’re wrong.
-I personally own and use the Sigma 24-70mm f2.8 Art lens.
+If you thought that the Leica 24-70mm f2.8 SL was just a Sigma lens, then you’re wrong.
+I own and use the Sigma 24-70mm f2.8 Art lens.
 And after working with the Leica 24-70mm f2.8 SL for a while, I can say this definitively.
 They’re not the same.
 The Sigma is negligibly lighter.
 The Leica isn’t even noticeably larger.
 But what’s evident is the autofocus speed and the build quality.
 Essentially, the Leica 24-70mm f2.8 SL is the best of both worlds.
 In some ways, it’s the ultimate 24-70mm for the lens system.
 In other ways, the L mount continues to do things that perplex me.

 Too Long Didn’t Read.

 The Leica 24-70mm f2.8 SL lens is an improvement over the Sigma 24-70mm f2.8 Art lens.
 It focuses faster and has better build quality.
 Because it has Sigma’s optics, it’s also got excellent image quality.
 But I think Leica can do much better than putting their own wrapper on Sigma lenses.

 Pros and Cons

 - Not much heavier than the Sigma lens.

 - Better built than the Sigma variant

 - They did what Sigma should’ve done in the first place rather than focusing so hard on just the optics.